 Statue added to front of hall 1960 depicts Shakespeare receiving applause after a performance.
 Hungarian visitor Karoly Nagy was so impressed he organised a replica for Budapest unveiled 2003.

-Planted during Vice-regal visit, the trees are of the ancient Ginkgo biloba species (Maidenhair tree), native to China, called living fossils as similar to fossils dating back 270 million years.
+Planted during Vice-regal visit, the trees are of the ancient Ginkgo biloba species (Maidenhair tree).
+They were moved/replaced during 2017 landscaping works.

 The architects of the hall made clever use of the fall of the ground on the site from West to East to build the foyer of the Lower Hall under the stage of the Main Hall.
 Note messages on doors.